 - Blue: literature references to read/download

 By the time I’ve finished reading a PDF, it’s full of stamps, highlights, and handwritten notes.
 Sorting through all of that information at a glance is difficult.
-If I come back to a paper in a year or two (for example, when I start to write my thesis), I want a quick way to know, on the first page, why this paper is significant and what important information it contained.
+If I come back to a paper in a year or two (for example, when I start to write my thesis), I want a quick way to know, on the first page, why this paper is significant and what important information it contains.

 At the top of the first page, next to the stamps, I summarize the important points in a text box.
 That way, when I open this PDF in the future, the first thing I’ll see is a text box of the paper’s key points, with the option to scroll down and read through my annotations if I want more context or details.

-Whenever I need to call upon the literature I’ve read to write a research paper or prepare a presentation, the effort I spent marking-up PDFs in PDF Expert pays dividends.
-PDF Expert helps me sort, annotate, and organize information from hundreds of PDF documents in a way that is easy to access, remember and use for my research.
+Whenever I need to call upon the literature I’ve read to write a research paper or prepare a presentation, the effort I spent marking up PDFs in PDF Expert pays dividends.
+PDF Expert helps me sort, annotate, and organize information from hundreds of PDF documents in a way that is easy to access, remember, and use for my research.
 Half the battle is actually reading the papers, and the other half is recalling and being able to use or apply what you’ve read.
 While PDF Expert can’t help me with the first part, it makes recalling and organizing information from PDFs faster and easier.

-Is there any story you’d like to share about your user friendship with Readdle products?
 Don’t hide it!
 Tell us how you make your life productivity-friendly 😉